Biden implores voters to save democracy from lies, violence - KESQ

 “In a typical year, we are not often faced with the question of whether the vote we cast will preserve democracy or put it at risk,” he said.
 “But we are this year.”

+Some Republicans sharply criticized Biden’s remarks.
+House Minority Leader Kevin McCarthy, who stands to be speaker of the House if the GOP retakes control of the chamber, tweeted, “President Biden is trying to divide and deflect at a time when America needs to unite—because he can’t talk about his policies that have driven up the cost of living.
+The American people aren’t buying it.”

-Biden delivered his remarks from Washington’s Union Station, blocks from the U.S. Capitol, the White House said, just six days before polls close on Nov.
+Biden delivered his remarks from Washington’s Union Station, blocks from the U.S. Capitol, just six days before polls close on Nov.
 8 and as more than 27 million Americans have already cast their ballots.

-“It’s from Capitol Hill, because that is where there was an attempt to subvert our democracy,” said White House senior adviser Anita Dunn told Axios, referencing to the Jan.
-6 attack.

-“The threat of political violence which most Americans find abhorrent, the idea that you would use violence to further your political means, it’s something that unites almost all Americans and that we can all be united against, and obviously, we’ve seen horrible things happen quite recently,” Dunn said.

-“What we are seeing is an alarming number of Republican officials suggest they will not accept the results of this election,” said White House press secretary Karine Jean-Pierre.

-“This is not a regular moment in time,” she added.
-“He’s going to call it all out.”

-Before Biden’s speech U.S. Capitol Police Chief Tom Manger said he’s reviewed the attack on Pelosi’s husband and believes today’s political climate calls for more resources and better security for members of Congress after a massive increase in threats to lawmakers following Jan.
-6. He also made a rare call to stop the rancorous conspiracy talk that has swirled around the attack.
+Before the speech, U.S. Capitol Police Chief Tom Manger said he’s reviewed the attack on Pelosi’s husband and believes today’s political climate calls for more resources and better security for members of Congress after a massive increase in threats to lawmakers following the Capitol riot.
+He also made a rare call to stop the rancorous conspiracy talk that has swirled around the attack.

 “Our brave men and women are working around the clock to meet this urgent mission during this divisive time,” he said in a statement.
 “In the meantime, a significant change that will have an immediate impact will be for people across our country to lower the temperature on political rhetoric before it’s too late.”